Min(d)ing the President: A text analytic approach to measuring tax news: Introduction

 As a general critique, \citet{leeper2013fiscal} argue that standard empirical approaches such as structural vector autoregressions (SVARs) often fail to properly account for fiscal foresight, as the variables typically included do not span the full information set available to economic agents.
-The estimated effects of tax changes using such models may, as a result, be biased and misleading; tax multipliers might even be of the wrong sign.
+Estimated tax change effects using such models may as a result be biased and misleading; tax multipliers might even be of the wrong sign.
 Several studies therefore use instead a narrative approach to trace the arrival of information on future tax policy changes from the legislative process. \cite{romer2009narrative,RomerRomer10} (henceforth RR) identify the key motivation behind all legislated post-war tax changes in the U.S.~and determine their impact on government revenues.
 Using various sources of narrative records, such as presidential speeches and Congressional records, they identify those tax changes that are not systematically related to changes in output and classify them as \emph{exogenous}.\footnote{The exogeneity of RR's tax narratives is a matter of debate \citep{brueckner2021fiscal}.
 Nevertheless, it is widely used in the literature as measure of exogenous legislated tax changes in the U.S.} RR additionally define a series of tax \textit{news} as the present value of tax changes discounted back to the date of enactment (in contrast to the exogenous tax changes which are assigned to the implementation date), with the aim of capturing anticipation effects. \citet{mertens2012empirical,mertens2014reconciliation} further split the RR series of exogenous tax changes into two components and use these to identify anticipated and unanticipated tax shocks.
-They classify a tax change in the RR series to be unanticipated if the specific tax law took effect, i.e. was implemented, less than 90 days after the corresponding bill was enacted.

 We find that neither RR’s tax news, nor derivatives of RR's series as for example \citet{mertens2012empirical,mertens2014reconciliation}, fully get the timing of arrival of new information right.
 In addition, narrative approaches that identify tax shocks solely from tax changes that were eventually implemented do not take into account that a news signal might be noisy and that policy plans, and alongside them economic agents’ expectations, are subject to revision over time.
 Before a tax bill is signed into law, information on the exact design of the tax reform is imprecise.
 Moreover, some proposals of tax changes initially put forward by the administration never come to fruition at all, while nonetheless influencing expectations.